19th Army (Wehrmacht)

 The 19th Army (19.
 Armee) was a World War II field army of the German Army.
-Active from 1943 to 1945 on the Western Front, it was tasked with defending southern France and before being pushed back to the French–German border during Operation Dragoon and then into southern Germany.
+Active from 1943 to 1945 on the Western Front, it was tasked with defending southern France before being pushed back to the French–German border during Operation Dragoon and then into southern Germany.

 History

 Formed in August 1943 in occupied southern France from Armeegruppe Felber (the LXXXIII.
 Armeekorps), the 19th Army defended southern France, the Vosges Mountains, Alsace, Baden and southern Württemberg during the Allied invasion of southern France and other large Allied military operations that had as their goal the liberation of southern France and the invasion of southern Germany.

 Although nominally a field army, the 19th Army was under strength and consisted of third tier soldiers, wounded veterans, conscripts and Hiwis.
 Southern France in general was treated as a third tier theatre and given minimal attention by the OKW.
 The entire army was outfitted with damaged and obsolete equipment, with four of the 19th army's divisions designated "static divisions," meaning that they were stripped of all mobile assets and forbidden to move from their assigned positions.
 The Hiwis in particular proved unreliable and typically deserted or surrendered at the first opportunity.
 One of those units subordinated to the 19th Army was the 30th Waffen Grenadier Division of the SS, before it was withdrawn to Germany in December 1944 after sustaining heavy losses.

 At the time of the Allied landings in Normandy on 6 June 1944, the 19th Army was headquartered at Avignon and subordinate to Army Group G at Toulouse.

 During Operation Dragoon, the 19th Army was trapped in an enormous encirclement, suffering 7,000 killed or missing, 20,000 wounded, 130,000-140,000 captured and was largely destroyed as a fighting force.
 However, its headquarters survived intact, retreated northwards and participated in the defense of the Rhine River.